Step 3: Let’s audit!

 What’s more, you can review the competitor’s link audit to identify new inbound link opportunities for your site, taking away their advantage.

-The management of citations forms one of the basic tenets of local SEO.
+The management of local citations forms one of the basic tenets of local SEO.
 Although we acknowledge that having lots and lots of accurate citations doesn’t have as much of an impact on search position than it used to, every business needs to get the most important citations in place and keep them accurate.

 Our own Myles Anderson explains in our research into the relevance of citations in 2019,

 Today citations are seen as a fundamental element of local SEO.
 If you don’t have them you can’t compete locally, and awareness of this is high.
 Because of this, a greater percentage of businesses are getting this right first time, and so these signals don’t make as much competitive difference as they used to.”

 That said, the Whitespark’s Local Search Ranking Factors survey still includes citations as a ranking factor, behind Google My Business, links, online reviews, and on-page ranking signals.

 When conducting your local SEO audit, you’ll need to focus on a few local citation/business listing considerations.
 The first thing to assess is whether or not your business is benefiting from an accurate NAP (name, address, phone number) on each listing site it has a presence on.